perg593/pulse-agents/docs/architecture/overview.md

-# Pulse Widgets Theme Toolkit - Architecture Overview
+# Pulse Agents Demo - Architecture Overview

 **Last Updated:** 2025-02-15
 **Version:** 2.0

 ## Purpose

-The Pulse Widgets Theme Toolkit is a comprehensive system for generating branded themes from websites and previewing Pulse Insights survey widgets.
-It consists of two main subsystems:
+The Pulse Agents Demo is a preview dashboard for testing Pulse Insights survey widgets with themes and simulating behavioral triggers.

-1. **Theme Generator** - Analyzes websites to extract brand colors, fonts, and design patterns, then generates multiple theme variations
-2. **Preview Dashboard** - Provides a testing environment for previewing surveys with generated themes and simulating behavioral triggers
+**Note:** The theme generator has been moved to a separate repository: https://github.com/perg593/theme-generator

 ---